-This section explains the different ways in which you can migrate from Version 2.1 to Version 6.0.
+This section explains the different ways in which to migrate from Version 2.1 to Version 6.0.
 Before carrying out any migration tasks, you should make the following decisions:

 - 1. Decide how you want to migrate the product components: - a.
 Find out what is new in Version 6.0.
 These new and changed functions might affect how you want to use your migrated components in the future. - b.
 Decide where you want to migrate the product components.
-You can migrate your components to the same location, to a different location on the same computer or to a second computer.
+Migrate your components to the same computer or to a second computer.
 For example, you might want to migrate components to another location to maintain availability during the migration. - c.
 Decide when you want to migrate the product components.
-You might want to preserve some components at the Version 2.1 level of code temporarily, and migrate them later. - d.
+You might want to preserve some components at the Version 2.1 level of code temporarily, and migrate them later.

+d.
 Decide the order in which you want to migrate your components.
 You can migrate components in any order, but your specific circumstances might mean that you need to migrate components in a particular order.